Cereal2nd/velbus-aio/README.md

 Part of the code from the above lib is reused.

 # How to test
-1- clone the repo
+* clone the repo
-2- c to the repo
+* cd into the repo
-3- run: python3 -m venv venv
+* run: python3 -m venv venv
-4- run: source venv/bin/activate
+* run: source venv/bin/activate
-5- run: python setup.py develop
+* run: python setup.py develop
-6- modify examples/scan.php to set the connection params 7- run: python examples/scan.py
+* modify examples/scan.php to set the connection params
+* run: python examples/scan.py